sirisian/ecmascript-types/README.md

 #### Automatic semicolon inseration (ASI) removal

 This mode removes automatic semicolon insertion (ASI) rules.
 These rules are generally veiwed as a mistake which added unnecessary grammar to the language while allowing sloppy code.
 With this change is also a change to the grammar for continue, break, return, throw, arrow function, and yield.
-In stricter evaluation they new lines are no longer an issue and braces are allowed to line up.
+In stricter evaluation new lines are no longer an issue and braces are allowed to line up.
 As an example of a now valid and intuitive program:

 ```js
 return